celdond/HTTP-Server/README.md

 # HTTPSServer
-An HTTPS Server constructed using LibHTTP.
+An HTTPS Server constructed from the ground up.